The Girr format for universal IR Commands and remotes.

-There are four different high-level element in the format: remotes, remote, commandSets, and commands.
+There are four different possible high-level element in the format: remotes, remote, commandSets, and commands.
 All can be the root element of a conforming Girr document, although all software may not handle all of them.
 (Our supporting library only supports remotes as root element.)
 Basically, the element remotes contains one or more remotes, each containing one or more commandSets, each containing either other commandSets and/or commands.

 This element models a command, consisting essentially of a name and an IR signal, in one or several different representations.
 Names can consist of any printable characters including white space, and carries a priori no semantics.